robo-friends/m-explore-ros2/README.md

 ros2 launch explore_lite explore.launch.py
 ```

-You can open an rviz2 and add the exploration frontiers marker to see the algorithm working and choose a frontier to explore.
+You can open a rviz2 and add the exploration frontiers marker to see the algorithm working and choose a frontier to explore.

 #### TB3 troubleshooting (with foxy)
-If you have trouble with TB3 in simulation like we did, add this extra steps for configuring it.
+If you have trouble with TB3 in simulation, as we did, add these extra steps for configuring it.

 ```
 source /opt/ros/${ROS_DISTRO}/setup.bash